Skip to Content

 A word of note!

-I mention this in my notes and if you are vegan I am sure you know this already, but not all wine is vegan!
+If you are vegan, I am sure you know this already, but not all wine is vegan!

 Overhead vegan mushroom ragu served with polenta and a parsley garnish